 - 2. List any additional experiences relevant to this fellowship. - 3.
-Civic Engagement Exploration: Discuss the civic and social issues that you wish to explore with this internship.
-Discuss how the exploration of these civic and social issues connects with your academic and career goals stated above. (maximum of 2000 characters) - 4.
+Civic Engagement Exploration: The CCE has published nine Civic Learning & Action Goals.
+You can see them here: https://engage.richmond.edu/about/2024-Civic-Learning-Goals.pdf.
+Please select up to three of those goals and explain how you see this internship and your academic work with your mentor addresses these goals. (maximum of 2000 characters) - 4.
 Civic Engagement and Climate Change: In drafting their 17 Sustainable Development Goals (SDGs), the United Nations understood that ending poverty and supporting peace could not happen without also dealing with climate change.
 And indeed, that these are not separate but interrelated processes.
 As you consider your internship and your civic and social issues of exploration, how do you see climate change and/or sustainability intersecting with these issues? (note: your internship does not have to be about sustainability to still connect) (maximum of 2000 characters) - 5.
 Organization Information: Provide background information about the organization for which you will work, including the organization's website URL (if possible) and its central mission and activities.
 Please explain why you applied to this organization in terms of your academic and civic engagement goals.
 For those applying to the Business Societal Impact Fellowship to intern with a forprofit company, please state how you see a connection between the civic and social issues that you wish to explore and the stakeholders impacted by the organization.
 These stakeholders could include employees, suppliers, customers, shareholders/owners, government, creditors, community, amongst others. (maximum of 2000 characters) - 6.
 Other commitments: List any employment or other significant time commitments for the summer in which the internship will occur.
 Place n/a if no other commitments.